sixela/couplebreaker/README.md

 ## Purpose

-Simple money-owed calculator for the end of the month Only works for 2 persons
+Simple money-owed calculator for the end of the month.
+Only works for 2 persons

 ##Usage